-Contingent liabilities
+k) Contingent liabilities

 Contingent liabilities arise where an event prior to the year-end has created a possible financial obligation whose existence will only be confirmed by future events.
-These are not recognised in the net asset statement but are disclosed by way of narrative in the notes as summarised in note 33.
+These are not recognised in the Net Assets Statement but are disclosed by way of narrative in the notes as summarised in note 33.

-k) Actuarial present value of promised retirement benefits
+I) Actuarial present value of promised retirement benefits

-The actuarial present value of promised retirement benefits is assessed on a triennial basis by the Scheme Actuary in accordance with the requirements of IAS19 and relevant actuarial standards.
-The last triennial valuation was carried out as at 31 March 2022.
+The actuarial present value of promised retirement benefits is assessed on an annual basis by the Scheme Actuary in accordance with the requirements of IAS 19 and relevant actuarial standards.